MAMC – International/Intercultural Communication

 This course provides an overview of common mass communication research methods.
 Specifically, we will discuss content analysis, experiments, surveys and focus groups.
 You will learn the benefits and shortcomings for each method.
 In addition, you will also be introduced to SPSS, a software program used to analyze data.

 The course is centered on the analysis and discussion of issues and challenges in international communication.
-By participating in the course, students become more informed about the institutions and practices that structure the form and content global communications.
+By participating in the course, students become more informed about the institutions and practices that structure the form and content of global communications.
 Students demonstrate their mastery of international issues, institutions and networks of international communication, through written reports, oral presentations, discussions, and a final paper or project.

 Success in the new global business environment requires executives, managers and staff who are knowledgeable about cultural differences and who know how to communicate effectively in increasingly diverse local, regional , national and global markets.
 This course sensitizes students to various factors which influence intercultural communication effectiveness.
 It equips them for success in the multicultural and global workplace of the 21st century.
 Students demonstrate their mastery of the subject through written reports, oral presentations, discussions, exercises and a final paper or project.